home lab

 Part 1: Open-Source Hypervisors

-These are listed in no particular order of precedence.
+These are listed in no particular order.
 These are the hypervisors that I consider to be the best of the open-source variety.
 These have great capabilities and features and stand out for use in the home lab.

 Xen Project